styx97/hf-fewshot/README.md

 - `dataset.jsonl`: Should contain the dataset in jsonlines format with the input (and optionally output variables).
 NOTE: Each dataset item must have a key, to be specified under `dataset` -> `id_key` in `config.json`

     ```python
-    {"input": "Who was the first president of the United States?","output": "George Washington"}
+    {"q_id": "1001,"input": "Who was the second president of the United States?","output": "John Adams"}
     ...
     ```